CORONAVIRUS / COVID-19 UPDATES

 International and Global Studies program

 Majlis: Middle East Discussion Group

-Weekly on Wednesdays from noon to 1:00 PM via Microsoft Teams starting September 2.
+Biweekly on Wednesdays from noon to 1:00 PM via Microsoft Teams starting September 2.

 Majlis, the Arabic word for gathering, is led and organized by Samer Mayyas, a doctoral student in the Comparative Literature and Cultural Studies program.
 These meetings will offer a unique opportunity for interested people of all backgrounds and levels to discuss topics related to the region and beyond in an informal, outside-the-classroom setting.
 No specific knowledge is required to participate, and all are welcome.